-2) To ensure behaviour standards continue to improve and pupils' attitudes to all aspects of their learning are consistently positive and have a good impact on the progress they make. ii) Targeted sup Zero tolerance for bad behaviour in the classrooms and at unstructured times.
+2) To ensure behaviour standards continue to improve and pupils' attitudes to all aspects of their learning are consistently positive and have a good impact on the progress they make.
+Zero tolerance for bad behaviour in the classrooms and at unstructured times.
 Pupil expectations on what good behaviour looks like emphasised in assemblies, PSHE and lessons.
 Introduced "Perseverance, Resilience, Independence, Truth and Tolerance.
 All staff to continue to expect and consistently establish high behaviour standards.
-Ofsted stated that the behaviour of pupils requires improvement. to achieve we Continue to log incidents of poor behaviour to determine if the number of incidents is declining.
+Ofsted stated that the behaviour of pupils requires improvement.
+Continue to log incidents of poor behaviour to determine if the number of incidents is declining.
 Model standards expected and continue with the "Linton pounds" reward system.
-Behaviour in lessons is good for the majority of learners.
-Currently there are 4 children with behaviour issues associated with their special educational needs or psychological problems.
-One of the 3 has an EHCP plan.
-Pupils behaviour on school visits is outstanding.
-Intended outcomes Actions What is the evidence and rationale for this How will you ensure it is implemented well?
+April 2019 Behaviour in lessons is good for the majority of learners.
+Currently there are 5 children with behaviour issues associated with their special educational needs or psychological problems.
+One of the 5 has an EHCP plan.
+Pupils behaviour on school visits is outstanding. ii) Targeted sup port for pupil premium children to enable them all to achieve we 1 al cost = £12,000 Intended outcomes Actions What is the evidence and rationale for this How will you ensure it is implemented well?
 Impact so far EARLY YEARS All children in cohort, including the PP girl to make good progress.
 2 of 5 non-PP to achieve GLD.
 Staff lead = HT Continue with Talk Boost, and Read Write Inc programme and resources.
 Literacy TA to deliver phonics intervention twice a week to boost reading and writing skills.
 Create story sacks that can go home to be shared at bedtime.
 Increase writing opportunities and continue with personalised interventions.
 Introduce Ten Town number skills programme and resources.
 Organise parents' workshops to help them feel more confident about supporting home learning.
 Term 2 Pilot weekly literacy and numeracy challenges.
 No PP children achieved GDL in 2018.
 HT will QA EYFS teaching and learning and support the part time teacher.
-December 2018 3 of the cohort (all non-PP) on track to achieve GLD.
+December 2018 3 of the cohort (all non-PP) are on track to achieve GLD.
 The new PP girl has just arrived and speaks very little English.
-Likely to be a fast learner but will need intensive support to master the English language.
+Likely to be a fast learner, but will need intensive support to master the English language.
+April 2019 Two of the children are on track and another child who was on track is now unlikely to achieve GLD due to his long term absence, linked to complications associated with his high medical needs.